digitalocean/csi-digitalocean/test/e2e/README.md

 The end-to-end test integration consists of the following components:

 - a Dockerfile bundling Kubernetes version-specific dependencies and tools to drive test execution through a test runner image
+- a set of Kubernetes release-specific testdriver YAML configuration files for our CSI driver
 - a set of Go files preparing the right test environment and triggering the test execution
 - a shell wrapper start script